STATEMENT OF PURPOSE

 Cheryl Ann Jillions – Registered Manager and Operations Director

-Cheryl has complete oversight of the agency and is responsible for the development of the fostering service and recruitment of fostering families ensuring our standards and reputation are not only preserved but enhanced.
+Cheryl has complete oversight of the agency and is responsible for the development of the fostering service and recruitment of fostering families, ensuring our standards and reputation are preserved and enhanced.

 Michael David Jillions – Business Services Director

-Michael has been employed in a variety of financial institutions for 32 years, the last 24 of which have been in senior management roles.
-Michael’s role in LAFL lies in corporate affairs ensuring the accounting and finance, legal, IT and back-office management is properly controlled.
-Michael also oversees all advertising and marketing for the agency.
+Mick ‘s former career spanned over 33 years in a variety of financial institutions, the last 20 of which in senior management positions.
+Mick’s role at Little Acorns lies in business affairs ensuring the accounting and finance, Marketing, IT and back-office management is properly controlled.

 Nicol Robinson – Senior Practitioner

 Nicol obtained the DIPSW/ HE in Social Work 20 years ago from Nottingham Trent University and has a BA honours degree in Social Work.
 She has previously worked in Children’s Services, including setting up and managing a remand fostering project, working with young people involved in the Criminal Justice system and as a practice manager for a London Youth offending service.
 More recently Nicol has worked independently as a Practice Educator for MA and BA Social work students from the universities of Kingston, Suffolk and East Anglia and for an independent fostering agency.

 Nicol holds the Post Qualifying Award in Child Care, a Post-graduate certificate in professional childcare studies and in Education and Training in human services as well as the Practice Teaching award from Kingston University and the introductory diploma in management (ILM).